gitlost/gs-only-pdf-preview/README.md

 * `gopp_editor_set_page` sets the page to render for the PDF preview.
 * `gopp_image_gs_cmd_path` short-circuits the determination of the path of the GhostScript executable on your system.

-The `gopp_editor_set_resolution` filter is an analogue of the standard [`wp_editor_set_quality`](https://developer.wordpress.org/reference/hooks/wp_editor_set_quality/) filter, and allows one to override the default resolution of 128 DPI used for the PDF preview.
+The `gopp_editor_set_resolution` filter is an analogue of the standard [`wp_editor_set_quality`](https://developer.wordpress.org/reference/hooks/wp_editor_set_quality/) filter mentioned above, and allows one to override the default resolution of 128 DPI used for the PDF preview.
 For instance, in your theme's "functions.php":

 	function mytheme_gopp_editor_set_resolution( $resolution, $filename ) {
 		return 100;